 Naomi Gordon-Loebl is the Internship Director and Research Editor at The Nation Institute.
 She holds a bachelor’s degree in History and Creative Writing from the University of Michigan, and a graduate certificate in Youth Studies from the CUNY School of Professional Studies.
 Before coming to the Institute, she was a teacher and youth development professional for five years, helping people who had left school to complete their high school equivalency diplomas.
 She lives in Brooklyn.

-Roz Hunter is the Deputy Director and Digital Editor of The Nation Institute.
-She's previously worked for The Nation magazine, International House Philadelphia, and was a teacher in northeastern China.
+Roz Hunter is the Deputy Director of The Nation Institute.
+She's previously worked for The Nation magazine and International House Philadelphia.
 She holds an MA in women's history from Sarah Lawrence College and a BA in film studies and political science from the University of Pittsburgh.
 She lives in Brooklyn.

 Esther Kaplan is a radio and print journalist who has written for Harper’s, Virginia Quarterly Review, The Nation, the American Prospect, the Village Voice, and other publications.
 She was previously a senior editor at The Nation, features editor at Poz, the award-winning national AIDS magazine, and communications director at Communications Workers of America Local 1180.
 She began her journalism career as an assistant editor at the Village Voice, where she became a regular contributor.
 She is the author of With God on Their Side: George W. Bush and the Christian Right, and was for many years co-host of Beyond the Pale, a weekly program covering Jewish culture and politics, on WBAI in New York City.
 She was a 2013 Alicia Patterson Foundation fellow and has received the Molly National Journalism Prize and the Sidney Award, among other journalism honors.